KamilleNikolajsen/RedYellowGreenBackend/README.md

 ## CORS Configuration
 - By default, the backend allows requests from any frontend (any origin).
-- If you want to restrict CORS, update the CORS policy in `Program.cs`.

 ## Database
 - The backend uses a SQLite database file at `./TestDatabase/RedYellowGreenBackend.db`.